havron/web/content/writing/writing.md

 lobsters_id = ""
 +++

-Here are some sample blog posts in place until I decide what I want to write about.
+Here are some sample posts in place until I decide what I want to write about.
 I have been considering [different ways](https://darekkay.com/blog/static-site-comments/) to include a comments section for each post, but for now, please email me at `havron@cs.cornell.edu`